OpenPecha/Format-otr/README.md

 ## Who this project is for

 This project is for .otr reviewers and validator.
+This project is used to create the workflow for the [STT000 template](https://github.com/MonlamAI/STT000)

 ## Project dependencies